The Cornwall Hotel’s guide to visiting and exploring Cornwall on a friendly budget

 On your bike

-This is technically only a “free thing” if you’ve brought your own bikes.
+This is technically a “free thing” if you’ve brought your own bikes.
 If not, you can hire bicycles and cycling equipment from Pentewen Valley Cycle Hire near The Cornwall; and even with a hire fee, it’s still a reasonable cost for a whole day’s fun.

 Cornish history and heritage